MichaelHolley/DVD-Screensaver/README.md

 The main goal of it is to hit on of the four corners perfectly so it bounces straight back.

 # What is included
-- A simple version for a bouncing Square/Object in JavaScript (just a tryout by me)
 - Runnable .jar-File
 - The code as .java-File